The mixing time of the switch Markov chains: a unified approach: Sinclair's multicommodity flow method

 For bipartite degree sequences we define our Markov chain $(\G_{\bD}, P_{\bD})$ as follows: in the Markov graph $\G_{\bD} (\mathbf{V}_{\bD}, \mathbb{E}_{\bD})$ the pair $(G,G')$ is an edge, if these two realizations differ in exactly one switch.
 The transition matrix $P$ is defined as follows: we choose uniformly an unordered pair of distinct vertices from $U$, and an unordered pair of distinct vertices from $V$, then uniformly randomly choose one of the two matchings between these two pairs.
 If it preserves the degree sequence, we remove the chosen matching, and add the other.
 The switch moving from $G$ to $G'$ is unique, therefore the probability of this transformation (the \emph{jumping probability} from $G$ to $G'\ne G$) is:

 The transition probabilities are time- and edge-independent, and symmetric.
-Also, the entries in the main diagonal are at least $\frac12$, so the chain is lazy.
+The probability of staying in the same state is at least $\frac12$.

-To start with we recall some definitions and notations from the literature.
-Since the stationary distribution of the switch Markov chain is the uniform distribution, we will not state the results we use in full generality.
-Let $P^t$ denote the $t^{\rm th}$ power of the transition probability matrix and define

-where $X$ is an element of the state space of the Markov chain and $N$ is the size of the state space.
-We define the \emph{mixing time} as
+To begin with, we recall some definitions and notations from the literature.
+Since the uniform distribution is the desired stationary distribution of the switch Markov chains, we conveniently present cited theorems for this specific case only.
+Let $P^t$ denote the $t$\textsuperscript{th} power of the transition probability matrix and let $N:=|V(\G)|$ be the size of the state space of the Markov chain.
+For any element of the state space $X\in V(\G)$, define